Copptop/broadhub/README.md

  - Email verification required for login
  - Password reset functionality
  - All other Email related functionality
 This is due to a domain not being purchased and set up for the project, and as such the email functionality will not work.

-If you with to run the project locally however, please follow the steps below:
+If you wish to run the project locally however, please follow the steps below:

 ### IF CLONED FROM GITHUB - PLEASE FOLLOW THE BELOW STEPS
 1. Install Node.js 18 or later